Tuning Your Guitar

 When learning how to tune a guitar, you’ve got some options: try an electronic tuner, a tuning app, stick with your ear, or whip out some harmonics.

-If you’re just getting learning how to play guitar, grabbing an electronic tuner is usually a smart move—it kinda makes things foolproof.
+So you went out and bought the best beginner guitar and you’re learning how to play guitar, well grabbing an electronic tuner is usually a smart moveโit kinda makes things foolproof.

 Anyway, the general idea is to pluck, twist, and tweak until each string rings out clear as a bell at just the spot you want it.